richardsonjm/example-rails-challenge/README.md

-    *Note: a successful charge is a paid charge that is not refunded *Note: a disputed charge is a paid charge that is refunded *Note: a failed charge is a charge that is not paid *Note: the unique code is generated when created that cannot be guessed and could be considered secure from guessing
+    *Note: a successful charge is a paid charge that is not refunded *Note: a disputed charge is a paid charge that is refunded *Note: a failed charge is a charge that is not paid *Note: the unique code is generated when the charge is created and should not be considered secure from guessing

 - Also a charge has a customer that can be either a User or a Company (this may require adding attributes not listed to some of the models)
 - A user has attributes: